Black Forest Fire: Containment

-Firefighters were able to make some important gains the evening of Friday, June 14, when some cloud cover and rain moved into the area, bringing containment to 30 percent that night.
+Firefighters were able to make some important gains the evening of Sunday, June 14, when some cloud cover and rain moved into the area, bringing containment to 30 percent that night.
 By the evening of June 15, KOAA reported the fire as 55 percent contained.
 On June 16, the Denver Post reported the fire was 65 percent contained.
-In an interview at noon June 20, Sheriff Maketa announced 100 percent containment was expected by that night.
+In an interview at noon on June 20, Sheriff Maketa announced 100 percent containment was expected by that night.

 Residents return

 As of 10:00 a.m.
-Thursday, June 20, the Sheriff's office allowed residents to return to most of the burn area, though a small area including Darr Circle, Falcon Drive, Peregrine Way and the adjacent section of Shoup Road continued to be closed to residents and the public due to an ongoing crime scene investigation.
+On Thursday, June 20, the Sheriff's office allowed residents to return to most of the burn area, though a small area including Darr Circle, Falcon Drive, Peregrine Way and the adjacent section of Shoup Road continued to be closed to residents and the public due to an ongoing crime scene investigation.

-Residents were allowed to reenter their property as of that morning, the area would not be opened to the general public until Saturday.
+Residents were allowed to reenter their property as of that morning; the area would not be opened to the general public until Saturday.

 Aftermath

-As of Friday, June 21, the fire was completely contained, but the total number of homes lost had risen to 509, and Sheriff Maketa stated that the assessed value of the lost homes totaled about $90 million.
+As of Sunday, June 21, the fire was completely contained, but the total number of homes lost had risen to 509, and Sheriff Maketa stated that the assessed value of the lost homes totaled about $90 million.
 The number was revised upward the next day to 511 homes lost.
 As of June 20, 2013, the cost for fighting the fire was estimated at $9,323,955.

-At the completion of the first of four parts of the Black Forest assessment in early July, the El Paso County Accessor's office reported that the fire destroyed 486 homes — fewer than the sheriff's department's initial estimate of 511 — and damaged 37, causing $85,444,052 in damage.
+At the completion of the first of four parts of the Black Forest assessment in early July, the El Paso County Assessor's office reported that the fire destroyed 486 homes — fewer than the sheriff's department's initial estimate of 511 — and damaged 37, causing $85,444,052 in damage.

 Authorities continued to investigate the cause of the fire.
 The sheriff's office, which said the fire's cause was not natural, executed search warrants and conducted interviews.